maxammann/trello-to-deck/README.md

 ## Usage example

-First get a JSON export of your Trello board AS described [here](https://help.trello.com/article/747-exporting-data-from-trello-1) and save it as trello.json
+First get a JSON export of your Trello board as described [here](https://help.trello.com/article/747-exporting-data-from-trello-1) and save it as trello.json

 Then simply invoke the CLI tool `trello-to-deck`: